GraphBLAS/LAGraph-Working-Group/graphblas-notation.md

 # GraphBLAS notation

-This is a working document to come up with a notation for typsetting the pseudocode of LAGraph algorithms.
+This is a working document to come up with a notation for typesetting the pseudocode of LAGraph algorithms.

+## Requirements

+We would like to come up with a consistent notation in LaTeX that has an ASCII counterpart.

+It would be nice if the LaTeX one could be mapped to PowerPoint's equation editor (Gabor).

 ## Existing notations